County of Santa Barbara

 c) Receive and file an update on Board direction from the July 15, 2025 Board hearing; and

-result in direct or indirect physical changes in the environment and is therefore not a project
+direct or indirect physical changes in the environment and is therefore not a project under (California

 COUNTY EXECUTIVE OFFICER’S RECOMMENDATION: POLICY